weavy-labs/weavy-kendoreact-messenger/README.md

 *More info how to pass on the token in the Chat app....*

 ## Setup a Weavy instance
 Ready to go live?
+Or maybe test against a local development instance?
 Great!
 Head over to the [Weavy Getting Started](https://docs.weavy.com/server/get-started) to lean everything you need how to setup your own instance of Weavy.
 The setup process is basically:
 1. Clone the Weavy solution repo
 2. Create a database